leandrocurioso/mariasql-microservice/readme.md

 ### Instructions to run the project

-In the temrinal browser to the project folder and type:
+In the temrinal browse to the project folder and type:

 1 - To install the dependencies
 `````